yijunx/pelago-problem-a/README.md

-- open this repo in devcontainer (it will spin up postgre db as well as pgadmin4 for some UI help on postgres, details can be found in .devcontainer/docker-compose-yml)
+- Open this repo in vscode devcontainer (it will spin up postgre db as well as pgadmin4 for some UI help on postgres, details can be found in .devcontainer/docker-compose-yml)
-- run test
+- Run test

         make test
-- run script to pull data from cran (it takes sometime to do the 50 packages...)
+- Run script to pull data from cran (it takes sometime to do the 50 packages...)

         make pull_data
-- run the flask app
+- Run the flask app

         make up

+- Now we can use it

         curl --location --request GET 'localhost:8000/api/packages?keyword=measure'

         curl --location --request GET 'localhost:8000/api/packages/<package_id>'